A Tool that Helps City Planners Realise Equal Human Rights and Agenda 2030

 FairShare: Realising Equal Human Rights in Cities.
 Urban planning and the design of the built environment is the spatial translation of human rights into our every day lives.
 It determines how difficult or easy it is for us to access key human rights.
 Including housing, school, work, health, freedom of movement, freedom, and security.
 It provides the framework for how we can live, moving as we do between home and work or education, and everything in between.

-Taken the importance of urban planning for the realisation of human rights, international and national human rights law as well as Agenda 2030 requires urban planning to consciously and actively engage in realising equal human rights.
+Taken the importance of urban planning for the realisation of human rights, international and national human rights law as well as Agenda 2030.
+These requires urban planning to consciously and actively engage in realising equal human rights.
 To do this, we need a human rights-based approach providing routines and methods tailored specifically to the urban planning sector.

 FairShare (JämtJämlikt) provides such an approach.
 FairShare is a management system coupled with a certification process.
 This ensures that urban development and the built environment can work systematically with equality, human rights and social sustainability.

 FairShare sets clear standards anchored in human rights law against which the work of urban planners can be measured.
 When successful, awarded the FairShare certification.

 FairShare takes the form of a certification system with standards to achieve and reward.
 This format is attractive to the actors in the city planning sphere.
 Importantly, FairShare provides routines and methods which systematically move planning actors towards the fulfillment of these human rights standards.
 Anna Bruce, Senior Researcher at RWI and developer of FairShare, stresses the importance of FairShare providing concrete processes for change, rather than being a mere checklist of what to achieve: